Haseeeb21/Four-threads-for-different-string-functions/README.md

 capital thread will capitalize the characters of string and output it and shift thread will shift each characters of the string two time (e.g. a will become c) and output it.
 All the threads wait for input thread when input thread finishes his task all the waiting thread start their work simultaneously.

+## Exception Handling

+Exception is handled on input thread.
+The input taken from user should be Alphabets and not any integers, if any number is entered then user is requested again to enter valid string.

+#### To use without Exception uncomment the first `input` function.

 ## Working of Threads